axp1cn/delivnetwork_opti_project/README.md

 - Optional visualization using Graphviz to highlight selected paths and allocations

 ## Contributors
-Axel Pincon, Matteo Alquier and Gabriel de Boerdere
+Axel Pincon and Jerome Allier

 ## References
 - Kruskal, Joseph B. (1956), *On the shortest spanning subtree of a graph and the traveling salesman problem*